If you live in Washington state, the minimum wage is increasing on January 1, 2024.

 And again, most nannies in Washington won’t be affected, but the nanny share nannies are really going to want to pay attention to these changes.

-And nanny share nannies, I also recommend taking a look at the contract, making sure that any changes are reflected and updated within that contract.
+And nanny share nannies, we also recommend taking a look at the contract, making sure that any changes are reflected and updated within that contract.

-And nannies, I know that it can be hard to discuss topics of pay rates with your employer, so make sure you don’t miss this annual review tutorial where I walk you through exactly how to ask for those changes.
-Watch that by clicking here.
+We know that it can be hard to discuss topics of pay rates with your employer, so be sure to approach the conversation with your annual review in mind when it’s time to ask for those changes.

 5 1 vote